gitkraken/vscode-gitlens/README.md

 ### 0.0.5

 - Fixes issues where filename changes in history would cause diffs to fails
-- Fixes some issues with uncommited blames
+- Fixes some issues with uncommitted blames
 - Removes CodeLens from fields and single-line properties to reduce visual noise
 - Automatically turns off blame only when required now